 This course provides an opportunity for the student to engage in practical experiences as a director of a center.
 Students work in a supervised childcare setting where they assist the center director and perform the daily duties of a director.
 This course meets the experience requirements for Illinois Director Credential.
 This course may be offered for variable credit and is repeatable three times.
-PRE-REQUISITE: Completion of an AAS in Early Childhood Education .(This course is required for the Illinois Director Credential when a candidate is applying through the entitled route).
-Specific requirements by DCFS for anyone working in a licensed facility include: A. Be electronically fingerprinted at DCFS designated site.
-B. Have a physical exam, including TB test, showing that student meets Illinois health requirements.
-C. Have three letters of reference on file.
-D. Provide instructor with a copy of college transcript and drivers license.
-E. Sign additional paper work that will be provided in orientation before going on site.
-None of this is to be done before entering class and receiving proper state and local forms.
-NOTE: this can and will change if Illinois law changes.
+Prerequisite: Completion of an AAS in Early Childhood Education and instructor consent.
 (4 credit, 0 lecture, 8 lab)